 Propel ICT is founded in Saint John, New Brunswick.

 Propel ICT expands to work with companies across Atlantic Canada.

 Barry Bisson joins the organization as CEO.

-Propel ICT announces a name change to simply Propel and launches their new virtual accelerator Incite.
+Propel ICT becomes simply Propel and launches its new virtual accelerator Incite.